 - Your skill set is a better fit for whatever is needed on the other project or needed by the other customer

 Whatever the reason, it really doesn’t matter and rarely are you given the right of first refusal.
 They want you on it and you better take the assignment.
 Does this still sound familiar?
 I’m sure most of us have been at this point at some time or another.
-It’s nice to be wanted, but you get that uneasy feeling that your other work and projects may suffer and you may not come out looking good in the end no matter how well you turn things around on the newly assigned project.
+It’s nice to be wanted, but you get that uneasy feeling that your other work and projects may suffer and you may not come out looking good, in the end, no matter how well you turn things around on the newly assigned project.
 So accept it if you must, but do it cautiously, efficiently, and wisely.

-When I need to jump on a new project like this, I generally go through a few steps to get up to speed…and for this scenario I’ll assume that the outgoing project manager has little to no ability to transfer knowledge to me as I come on board…the onus for that falls to me.
+When I need to jump on a new project like this, I generally go through a few steps to get up to speed…and for this scenario I’ll assume that the outgoing project manager has little to no ability to transfer knowledge to me as I come on board…the bonus for that falls to me.

 Here’s what I always try to do and recommend doing if you find yourself in this scenario:

 This may or may not be of much help – it really depends on how far into the project you are.
 But the account manager who closed the deal always has some good info on assumptions that were made, customer needs he figured out, and estimates that were derived and how they were derived.
 All this may be helpful, but if the project is two-thirds complete, then likely not.
 It’s your call and it’s probably worth a phone call, but don’t spend too much time on this step.

-Meet with the PMO director or executive management person who assigned this to you
+2. Meet with the PMO director or executive management person who assigned this to you

-Peruse current, available project documentation
+3. Peruse current, available project documentation

 After you’ve managed to get somewhat up to speed, meet with the internal project team to discuss the project as a whole, all of the outstanding issues, what the customer pain points seem to be, what caused whatever is happening on the project to happen (necessitating the PM replacement action), and what the next hot tasks are.
 It’s critical that you appear to be as much in control as possible before stepping in front of the customer in order to salvage as much customer confidence and satisfaction as possible at this point.

-Introduce yourself to the project customer and move forward
+5. Introduce yourself to the project customer and move forward